Mouse DPI Sensitivity Converter

 First, the tool calculates how your current setup feels in terms of eDPI:

-Here, DPI is your current mouse DPI and sensitivity is the in-game sensitivity value you use.
+Here, DPI is your current mouse DPI and sensitivity is the in-game sensitivity value you use right now.

 2. Solve for the new sensitivity at a different DPI

-When you change to a new DPI, you want to keep the same eDPI so that movement feels familiar.
+When you change to a new DPI, you want to keep the same eDPI so movement still feels familiar.
 Rearranging the formula gives:

 newSensitivity = eDPI newDPI

-The calculator first computes your eDPI from the current DPI and sensitivity, then divides by your new DPI to find the sensitivity that preserves the same effective feel.
+In other words, the calculator first computes your existing eDPI from the current DPI and sensitivity, then divides by your new DPI to find the sensitivity that preserves the same effective feel.

 Worked example: converting sensitivity when changing DPI